-Two brothers-in-law with little in common aside from their family connection struggle to make sense of their lives after a vicious crime robs them of their families in Paul Rawlings’ “Two Brothers Who Aren’t Brothers."
-Monotonous onstage action never echoes or earns the emotionally high stakes of the play’s sorrowful premise.
+Two brothers-in-law with little in common aside from their family connection struggle to make sense of their lives after a vicious crime robs them of their families in Paul Rawlings’ “Two Brothers Who Aren’t Brothers.”
+The play was conceived as a study of polar opposites coping with tragedy and the ways in which they grieve and bond, but the monotonous onstage action never echoes or earns the emotionally high stakes of the play’s sorrowful premise.

 Dix (Joe Thompson) is hiding from the world while he empties and sells his house, but his disturbingly cheerful in-law Jack (John Jimerson) is determined to soften him with familial love and sermons in faith.

 Stopping by in the opening scene to take an expensive carpet off Dix’s hands, Jack starts attempting to coax the despondent atheist into maintaining the now severed link to his wife’s churchgoing Southern family and, by extension, into embracing Jesus Christ.